-Mr. Ed Luthy, Stock Equipment Company, Inc. (2011 Weighing Sector Agenda Item 6 and 2012 Weighing Sector Agenda Item 3)
+Mr. Luthy, Stock Equipment Company, Inc. (2011 Weighing Sector Agenda Item 6 and 2012 Weighing Sector Agenda Item 3)

-During the 2011 NTEP Weighing Sector Meeting, the Sector discussed a weigh-in-motion system using new technology that utilizes continuous rails (no "rail gaps") on the approaches and weighing areas of the scale.
+During the 2011 NTEP Weighing Sector Meeting, the Sector discussed a weigh in-motion system using new technology that utilizes continuous rails (no "rail gaps") on the approaches and weighing areas of the scale.
 The submitter stated that the manufacturer is currently unable to offer this device for sale in the U.S. in commercial applications because current NTEP type evaluation criteria and NIST Handbook 44 requirements are written in such a way that makes it impossible for devices incorporating this new technology to comply.
 For example, NIST Handbook 44 Scales Code paragraph UR.2.4.
 Foundations, Supports, and Clearance requires clearance be provided around all live parts to the extent that no contacts may result.
 NCWM Publication 14, DES Section 70, Inspect the Scale, Item 4 Rail Gaps states that "the rail gaps should be set at 3/8 inch."
 The AAR Scale Handbook includes language that allows 1/8 inch to 5/8 inch rail gaps.

-Members of the Sector agreed that they were not willing to recommend deleting references to the required gaps in the rail until it is proven that the new technology complies with the tolerances in NIST Handbook 44.
+The members of the Sector agreed that they were not willing to recommend deleting references to the required gaps in the rail until it is proven that the new technology complies with the tolerances in NIST Handbook 44.
 Thus, the Sector recommended that the applicant move forward with performance testing to confirm that the new technology complies with the tolerances in NIST Handbook 44.
-The Sector agreed that data resulting from the performance testing needed to be submitted to the Sector prior to the time that the 2012 NTEP Weighing Sector Agenda was developed or the item should not be included as a Carry-over item on that agenda.
-However, the Sector later agreed to retain the item on its agenda in 2012, and again in 2013, even though no data had been submitted because it was reported that there existed an open NTEP application for the equipment and that testing was still ongoing.
+The Sector agreed that data resulting from the performance testing needs to be submitted to the Sector prior to the time that the 2012 NTETC Weighing Sector Agenda is developed or the item should not be included as a carryover item on that agenda.